mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 #### Self-tuning ruleset

 Submissions to this ruleset are not allowed to have user-defined hyperparameters.
-This ruleset allows both submissions that use the same hyperparameters for all workloads, including the randomized ones (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line searches).
+This ruleset allows both submissions that use the same hyperparameters for all workloads (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line searches).

 Submissions will run on one instance of the [benchmarking hardware](#benchmarking-hardware).
 As always, submissions are allowed to perform inner-loop tuning (e.g. for their learning rate) but the tuning efforts will be part of their score.
 A submission will run _S=3_ times and its score will be the median time to reach the target evaluation metric value on the validation set.
 To account for the lack of external tuning, submissions have a longer time budget to reach the target performance.
 Compared to the [external tuning ruleset](#external-tuning-ruleset), the `max_runtime` is $1.5$ times longer.
 Runs that do not reach the target performance of the evaluation metric within this allotted time budget have an infinite time.